-The Database of Religious History (DRH) is currently recruiting historians and religious studies experts in all areas of expertise to analyze a particular religious group by completing the appropriate parts of our questionnaire.
-If you have academic expertise in the history of a particular religious tradition, as indicated by a PhD (or status as a PhD Candidate) in a relevant field, please consider contributing an entry to the DRH.
+The Database of Religious History (DRH) is currently recruiting historians and religious studies experts in all areas of expertise to analyze a particular religious group by completing one of our polls.
+If you have academic expertise in the history of a particular religious tradition, as indicated by a PhD (or status as a PhD Candidate) in a relevant field, please consider contributing an entry to the DRH or commenting upon existing entries.

 Contributors to the DRH must have academic expertise with regard to the particular religious group for which they prepare an entry.
 Our current rule of thumb is being ABD or above in a relevant department or program, subject to approval by the relevant Editor.